cvmake/cvmake.github.io/01_about.md

 * Cooperative events with Crash Space & other makerspaces
 * Group created art and engineering projects
 * Smart / Internet of Things experiments in the lab, home, and garden

+Right now, we don't have a space yet, but we hope to.
+It will contain:

+* Workbenches
+* Electronics Equipment
+* 3D Printers
+* Woodworking equitment
+* Aluminum CNC Mill
+* and more!